sullo/dangler/README.md

 - `--header` or `-H` — Set extra HTTP headers for all requests.
 Use multiple times for multiple headers, e.g. `-H "X-Test: foo" -H "User-Agent: custom"`.
 - `--manual` or `-M` — Open a non-headless browser window for manual login or interaction.
 Close the window to continue the scan with your session.
 - `--debug` or `-d` — Enable debug output for extra detail.
+- `--insecure` or `-k` — Ignore HTTPS certificate errors (useful for self-signed certificates or IP-based access).

 ### Resource and Performance Options